joshuaavalon/docker-cloudflare/README.md

     zoneId: JBFRZWzhTKtRFWgu3X7f3YLX
 ```

-It supports YAML with `.yaml`, `.yml`, JSON with `.json` and JavaScript file that export a object.
+It supports YAML with `.yaml`, `.yml`, JSON with `.json` and a JavaScript file that exports an object.
 It can be validation through [JSON schema][schema].
-There are many online validators, text editor (including VS Code) and IDE supports it.
+There are a lot of online validators, text editors (including VS Code) and IDEs that supports it.

-- `api`: Default to `https://api.cloudflare.com/client/v4/`.
+- `api`: Defaults to `https://api.cloudflare.com/client/v4/`.
 This is the base API url.
-It should not be changed.
+It shouldn't be changed.
-- `logLevel`: Default to `info`.
+- `logLevel`: Defaults to `info`.
 Please refer to [Winston](https://github.com/winstonjs/winston#logging-levels).
-- `auth`: It defines authentication with API.
+- `auth`: Defines authentication with the API.
 Use one of the following:
   - `scopedToken`: API token.
+  - `email`: Cloudflare Email
-  - `email`: Cloudflare Email; `globalToken`: Global API key.
+  - `globalToken`: Global API key.
 - `domains`: List of domains to be updated.
   - `name`: Domain name to be updated.
   - `type`: DNS record type.
 It should be `A` or `AAAA`.
   - `proxied`: Enable Cloudflare proxied or not.
   - `create`: `true` to create record if not exists.
   - `zoneId`: [Zone ID](./cloudflare.html#zone-id) of the record.
-  - `zoneName`: It is not needed if `zoneId` is set.
-Root domain of the domain name.
-It requires `#zone:read` for API token.
+  - `zoneName`: Root domain of the domain name.
+Not required if `zoneId` is set.
+It requires `#zone:read` for the API token.
   - `webhook`: _Optional._ Webhook for update
     - `run`: _Optional._ Fired before update run.
     - `success`: _Optional._ Fired after update success.